Skip to content

 1. Add Identity Provider configuration details to /etc/slashdb/auth.cfg.

-2. On the SlashDB login page, a user can click the button to log in using the Identity Provider.
+2. On the SlashDB login page, click the appropriate button to log in using the Identity Provider.

 3. The user is redirected to the Identity Provider site where authentication takes place, and then onto a page that automatically sends the SAML response to the SlashDB backend.